Merci de renseigner votre adresse de messagerie électronique :

-A towering presence in their respective storage place, both coils will soon enter "mechanical preparatory activities" such as welding cooling pipes, attaching clamps, and welding interfaces) prior to being integrated into the assembly process.
+A towering presence in their respective storage places, both coils will soon enter into "mechanical preparatory activities" such as welding cooling pipes, attaching clamps, and welding interfaces) prior to being integrated into the assembly process.

 There will be several more occasions to be impressed by the sight of a D-shaped coil convoy snaking along narrow country roads and passing sleeping villages in a flurry of rotating light.
 There are still 17 such loads to be delivered to ITER over the next three years.
 The next in line, TF #13, left the Mitsubishi Heavy Industries facility in Futami, Japan, on 26 April.